Business Directory SAAS or WordPress?

-This business model is accessible, ubiquitous, and is likely here to stay.
+This business model is accessible, ubiquitous, and likely to stay.

 So what’s best… WordPress, a Directory SAAS, or a standalone Business Directory script?

-In order to answer this similar question, we’ll look at what’s available for WordPress, and what’s available besides WordPress to see how it measures up.
+To answer this question, we’ll look at what’s available for WordPress and what’s available besides WordPress to see how it measures up.

 eDirectory is a PHP standalone Directory software developed and marketed by ARCA SOLUTIONS INC.